Best of Bosnia and Herzegovina: What to See and Do

 Hotels in Mostar

 Budget Friendly/Social Atmosphere: Hostel Majdas - Wonderful staff, great common areas, and awesome days tours.
 We stayed here and could not recommend it highly enough if you want to meet the kindest host and have a very social atmosphere.

 Foods to Try in Bosnia and Herzegovina

 Bosnian coffee and cakes - similar to Turkish coffee, but be sure to drink it the correct way of eating the cube of sugar and then sipping the coffee.
 We went to Rahatlook in Sarajevo based off a recommendation from our hostel and it was delicious.
-But the best one is suppose to be at Cajdzinica Dzirlo-Tea House.
+But the best one is supposed to be at Cajdzinica Dzirlo-Tea House.

 Burek - Flakey meat pastry (try Pekara Imaret in Sarajevo)